Shares in Italian high-tech group SECO dip in market debut

-The stock was down 0.8% at 0708 GMT from the 3.7 euros pricing at the start of trading which gave it a market capitalization of around 397 million euros ($475.88 million).
+The stock was down 2.4% at 0900 GMT from the 3.7 euros price at the start of trading which gave the company a market capitalisation of around 397 million euros ($476 million).

+European tech stocks .SX8P were up 2% after a 3.7% plunge in the previous session.

-SECO said that the company's initial public offering drew more than 400 million euros in bids, almost three times the shares available.
+SECO, which develops embedded microcomputers and 'internet of things' solutions, said its initial public offering (IPO) drew more than 400 million euros in bids, almost three times the shares available.

+Chief Executive Massimo Mauri told Reuters the company aimed to focus on acquisitions and on an industrial agreement with Telecom Italia unit Olivetti on internet of things and artificial intelligence.

-Telecom Italia TLIT.MI unit Olivetti bought 7.5 million shares in SECO's initial public offering, equal to 7% of the company's share capital.
+Olivetti bought 7.5 million shares in SECO's IPO, equal to 7% of the company's share capital.

+Goldman Sachs and Mediobanca acted as joint global coordinators in the IPO.
+Value Track was SECO's financial adviser.

 ($1 = 0.8342 euros)